Cooking with Mamma C

 Instructions

-• An hour ahead of time, unwrap your cream cheese blocks and set them out at room temperature to soften.
+• Two hours ahead of time, unwrap the cream cheese blocks and set them out at room temperature to soften.
+Also set out the eggs and sour cream.
 When the cream cheese is softened, start the recipe.

 • Move the top oven rack down to the second lowest position in your oven (to prevent over browning the cheesecake), with nothing above it.
-Preheat the oven to 400 degrees F. Grease a 10-inch springform pan, making sure to coat the sides well.
-(See notes if you have a 9-inch springform.)
+Preheat the oven to 400 degrees F. Grease a 9-inch springform pan, making sure to coat the sides well.
+(If using a dark springform pan, you'll need to reduce the oven temperature by 25 degrees F for this recipe, or the cheesecake will brown too much.
+You'll start at 375 degrees, then lower to 350 degrees.)

 • In a large mixing bowl, add one block of cream cheese and beat it until creamy.
 Continue adding one block of cream cheese at a time and beating well, scraping the beaters and bowl as needed.
 There must not be any lumps in your batter.